 Hence, organizations must hold their human capital (employees) in high esteem.
 They must constantly invest in the growth of their staff.
 One of the ways to achieve this is through research and development.

 A growing number of staff in various organizations need continuous training.
 Organizations that want to constantly grow will invest in the training of its staff.
-In cases when they cannot afford the training, they should allow staff who are willing to go for training to go ahead on their accord.
+In cases when they cannot afford the training, staff willing to go for training should go on their accord.

 This will not only positively affect their capacity building but also their productivity at work.
 The growth of any organization is incomplete without investment in research, education and development.
-Periodic training should be set up to aid productivity and maintain relevance in business.
+Set up periodic training to aid productivity and maintain relevance in business.

-Before the law, the Chief Executive Officer (CEO) or Managing Director (MD) is the same as the janitor in an organization.
+Before the law, the CEO or Managing Director (MD) is the same as the janitor in an organization.
 What is good for the goose is good for the gander also.

-If an organization is to have an increment in salary, this should cut across all levels of staff in the organization.
+If an organization has an increment in salary, this should cut across all levels of staff in the organization.
 The only exception should be when it is on grounds of performance or appraisal.

 Businesses thrive better in a free and fair world.
 People should be able to make decisions without the fear of being marginalized.